contextgeneric/cgp-patterns/content/associated-types.md

 We first define `CanValidateAuthToken`, which would be used as the main API for validating an auth token.
-In order to help implementing the validator, we also define `CanFetchAuthTokenExpiry` used for fetching the expiry time of an auth token, if it is valid.
+In order to help implementing the validator, we also define `CanFetchAuthTokenExpiry` used for fetching the expiry time of an auth token, if the token is valid.
 Finally, we also define `HasCurrentTime` which is used for fetching the current time.

 We then define a context-generic provider `ValidateTokenIsNotExpired`, which validates auth tokens